Geography.

 Rwanda is regarded as a mountainous country bordered by Uganda to the north, Tanzania to the east, Burundi to the south, and the Democratic Republic of the Congo to the west.
-The capital is Kigali, which is near the center of the country.
+The capital is Kigali, which is near the Centre of the country.
 Rwanda is landlocked but has many lakes.
-Mountains dominate the center and west, while the east consists of savanna, plains, and swamps
+Mountains dominate the Centre and west, while the east consists of savanna, plains, and swamps.

 The lowest altitude point in Rwanda is the Ruzizi River, at 950 m, and the highest is Mount Karisimbi, at 4,507 m.